HariChandana1102/Semantic-Alignment-for-Prompt-Tuning-in-Vision-Language-Models/README.md

   year={2024}
 }
 ```
-### Acknowledgement: This code repository is built on [PromptSRC](https://github.com/muzairkhattak/PromptSRC/tree/main)
+#### Acknowledgement: This code repository is built on [PromptSRC](https://github.com/muzairkhattak/PromptSRC/tree/main), Thanks to the authors!